sudharkj/material-jekyll/README.md

 | landing-page-order | comma with space separated list of markdown file names | markdown files showing various content is added and template takes care of formatting |

 **Note:**
+* Config values are loaded only once and so any config changes to the variables need server restart.
 * Currently, specific dimensions are not set for profile-link and avatar-link.
 So, proper dimension images are to be added.
 * All referred links should be public.
 * This is a base theme to support MDB in Jekyll pages.
 So, custom templates are allowed